what to do in chinatown los angeles

 Central Plaza in Chinatown, Los Angeles, is steeped in history and Hollywood glamour.
 Developed in the 1930s, it presents a ‘Hollywoodized’ version of Shanghai, featuring streets like Bamboo Lane, Gin Ling Way, and Chung King Road.

-You’ll find two prominent statues in Central Plaza.
-One is of Dr. Sun Yat-sen, a pivotal figure in Chinese history.
+You’ll find two prominent statues in Central Plaza:

 Events in Chinatown LA